heig-vd-dai-course/heig-vd-dai-course-code-examples/06-docker-and-docker-compose/README.md

 This repository contains several examples of Docker and Docker Compose files.
 They are ordered by complexity.
 You should explore them in the following order:

-## Part 1 - Basics of Docker and Docker Compose

 - [Basic Dockerfile](./01-basic-dockerfile)
 - [Dockerfile with command](./02-dockerfile-with-command)
 - [Dockerfile with entrypoint and command](./03-dockerfile-with-entrypoint-and-command)